WhyKash01/team-duo-hackon/README.md

-# ⚡ Amazon Zap — Intelligent Quick-Commerce System
+# ⚡ Amazon Zap: Intelligent Quick-Commerce System

 > **Reimagining Urgent Shopping**: From intent to confirmed order in under 30 seconds.

-Built for **Amazon HackOn 2025** — Theme: *Amazon Now – Reimagining Urgent Shopping*
+Built for **Amazon HackOn 2026**  Theme: *Amazon Now Reimagining Urgent Shopping*

 ---

 ## 🧠 The Problem

 Quick-commerce delivers in 10 minutes.
 But the customer spends **15 minutes deciding what to order**.
-The bottleneck isn't the rider — it's the shopping itself.
+The bottleneck isn't the rider, it's the shopping itself.

 ---